crookse/dotfiles/README.md

 * Navigate to `~/dotfiles/assets/itermcolors` and select `crookse_glacier.itermcolors`.
 * Once `crookse_glacier` is imported, open the dropdown menu again and select `crookse_glacier`.

-### Step 5: Make symlinks to dotfiles and copies of sample files
+### Step 5: Make symlinks to dotfiles and copies of sample files; add directories

 ```
 ~/dotfiles/dotfiles
+mkdir ~/.vim/backups
 ```

 _Symlinks will be created from `~/dotfiles` to `~/` (e.g., `~/dotfiles/.vim ~/.vim`)_